-Subtract the deductible if one is shown.
+Subtract deductible if one is shown

-- If the coverage is \$160,000 and a total loss occurs, the policy limit of not more than \$160,000 will be paid. - o Remember the 3 P's Peril, Policy, Pay
+- If the coverage is \$160,000 and a total loss occurs, the policy limit of not more than \$160,000 will be paid. - Remember the 3 P's Peril, Policy, Pay - o Is the Peril something that is insured against? - o Does the Policy cover the item or location? - o How do they pay?

+If a slight earthquake damaged the garage, the insured has a policy for \$60,000 and a replacement cost of \$100,000, how much does the policy pay?

+The correct answer is Zero, earthquakes are not covered unless endorsed.

+If the numbers are the same and there is a \$20,000 loss due to fire, this policy would pay \$15,000.

-- C. The Subrogation Clause (a.k.a.
+has- \$60,000 replacement cost - \$100,000 should have \$80,000 c) The Subrogation Clause (a.k.a.
 Transfer of Right of Recovery Against Others) allows the transfer to the insurance company of the insured's rights of recovery from a third party when the insurer pays for the losses.
+Relates to indemnification.

+3⁄4 or 75% of \$20,000 is \$15,000

-Relates to indemnification. - D. The Appraisal Provision states that if the insurer and the insured cannot agree on an indemnification amount, either party may request an appraisal: - Each party retains and pays for their own appraiser. - o If the appraisers do not agree, they select an umpire, and the cost is split between the insured and the insurer. - o When agreement is reached between any two, the matter is settled. - E. Assignment is the transfer of the policy rights to someone other than the policyholder.
-Assignment is valid only with the written consent of the insurance company. - F. Other Insurance applies when there is more than one policy covering a loss.
-This prevents "over indemnification."
-The policy will usually pay its pro rata share of a loss if there is more than one insurer covering the loss or will pay for a loss on an excess or primary basis if the duplicate coverage is with the same insurance company. - Pro rata liability means the distribution among several insurance companies for payment of a claim.
-For example, if an insured has an auto policy of equal coverage with Farmers and Allstate and a loss occurs, each company will pay 1⁄2 of the loss. - o If a building is insured for \$1,000,000 with company A and \$2,000,000 with company B, company A will pay 1/3 of any covered loss, company B will pay 2/3.
-Since company A has 1/3 of the total coverage, they will pay 1/3 of the total loss. - G. Insurer's Option is the right to repair, replace or give a cash settlement.
-Loss payment is the insurer's statement that they will pay the loss to the insured and/or mortgagee, and agrees to pay the claim within 60 days after settlement with the insured. - H. Your Duties After a Loss include (Notice of Claim): notify the insurance company immediately after a loss; notify the police if a law has been broken, protect the property from further damage; submit a proof-of-loss and inventory of damages within 60 days; make the property available for inspection; and submit to an examination under oath, if required.
+d) The Appraisal Provision states that if the insurer and the insured cannot agree on an indemnification amount, either party may request an appraisal:

+- o Each party retains and pays for their own appraiser - If the appraisers do not agree, they select an umpire and the cost is split between the insured and the insurer - When agreement is reached between any two, the matter is settled e) Assignment is the transfer of the policy rights to someone other than the policyholder.
+Assignment is valid only with the written consent of the insurance company f) Other Insurance applies when there is more than one policy covering a loss.
+This prevents "over indemnification".
+The policy will usually pay its pro rata share of a loss if there is more than one insurer covering the loss or will pay for a loss on an excess or primary basis if the duplicate coverage is with the same insurance company.

+- Pro rata liability means the distribution among several insurance companies for payment of a claim.
+For example, if an insured has an auto policy of equal coverage with company A and company B and a loss occurs, each company will pay 1/2 of the loss. - If a building is insured for \$1,000,000 with company A and \$2,000,000 with company B, company A will pay 1/3 of any covered loss, company B will pay 2/3.
+Since company A has 1/3 of the total coverage, they will pay 1/3 of the total loss.

+g) Insurer's Option is the right to repair, replace or give a cash settlement.
+Loss payment is the insurer's statement that they will pay the loss to the insured and/or mortgagee, and agrees to pay the claim within 60 days after settlement with the insured.

+h) Your Duties After a Loss include (Notice of Claim): notify the insurance company immediately after a loss; notify the police if a law has been broken, protect the property from further damage; submit a proof-of-loss and inventory of damages within 60 days; make the property available for inspection; and submit to an examination under oath, if required.

-I. Pair and set clause states that in the case of loss or damage to a pair or a set, the insurer can either repair or replace any part to restore the value if the set or pay the difference between the actual cash value of the property before and after the loss.
+i) Pair and set clause states that in the case of loss or damage to a pair or a set, the insurer can either repair or replace any part to restore the value if the set or pay the difference between the actual cash value of the property before and after the loss.